roycrippen/coq2hs-cpp-verify/README.md

 ```

 ## Concept
-Extract Haskell a function (hsFunction) from a formal [Coq](https://coq.inria.fr/) proof that represents the specification of an existing C++ function (cppFunction).
+Extract a Haskell function (hsFunction) from a formal [Coq](https://coq.inria.fr/) proof that represents the specification of an existing C++ function (cppFunction).
 The extracted Haskell function by definition will be verified as correct.
-This test bench represents an example of how to use Haskell, [inline-c-cpp](http://hackage.haskell.org/package/inline-c-cpp) and the property based testing tool [QuickCheck](http://hackage.haskell.org/package/QuickCheck) to verify that hsFunction and cppFunction produce identical results for the same inputs.
+This test bench represents an example of how to use [Haskell](https://www.haskell.org/), [inline-c-cpp](http://hackage.haskell.org/package/inline-c-cpp) and the property based testing tool [QuickCheck](http://hackage.haskell.org/package/QuickCheck) to verify that hsFunction and cppFunction produce identical results for the same inputs.

 ## Example
 ### Haskell function